-This past Sunday, May 5, 2019, the Truth & Transparency Foundation (TTF) published hundreds of letters written in Portuguese by the highest leaders of the Jehovah’s Witnesses.
+This past Sunday, May 5, 2019, Truth & Transparency published hundreds of letters written in Portuguese by the highest leaders of the Jehovah’s Witnesses.
 The vast majority of the letters, dating back to the 1970s, are addressed and intended only for the eyes of those possessing the title of Elder.

 Each congregation of Jehovah’s Witnesses is lead by a body of elders, typically comprised of six to eight men.
 They are the spiritual leaders for the few hundred people attending services at a specific Kingdom Hall location.